-Antione Waller was appointed Director of the Baltimore Regional Office in July 2014.
-As Regional Office Director, Mr. Waller is responsible for the oversight of the delivery of compensation and vocational rehabilitation benefits to over 510,000 Veterans and their beneficiaries living in Maryland, Washington, DC, Northern Virginia and the surrounding counties.
-Most recently, Mr. Waller expanded his leadership responsibilities by overseeing the Nation Capital Region Benefits Office in Washington, DC.
-Prior to his position as Regional Office Director in the North Atlantic District, Mr. Waller served nearly 4 years as the Director of the St. Paul Regional Office and nearly 2 years as Director of the Wichita Regional Office.
+In October 2016, Antione expanded his leadership responsibilities by overseeing the National Capital Region Benefits Office in Washington, DC.
+Prior to this position, Antione served nearly 4 years as the Executive Director of the St. Paul Regional Office and nearly 2 years as Director of the Wichita Regional Office.

-Mr. Waller was born in Salisbury, Maryland and received a Bachelor’s Degree from Salisbury State College, Salisbury, Maryland in 1984.
+Antione was born in Salisbury, Maryland and received a Bachelor’s degree from Salisbury State College, Salisbury, Maryland in 1984.
 After graduating from college, he served as a commissioned officer in the United States Army from February 1985 to August 1989.

-In 2010, Mr. Waller was selected as a distinguished member of the Senior Executive Service.
-He is an alumnus of the Leadership VA (LVA) Class of 2003.
+Antione is a 2010 graduate of the One-VA Senior Executive Candidate Development Program.
+In 2006, Antione graduated from the Department of Veterans Affairs Assistant Director Development Program and Federal Executive Institute.
+He is an alumnus of the Leadership VA Class of 2003.
 Additionally, Mr. Waller’s professional accolades include the Harvard University John F. Kennedy School of Government.

-Mrs. Green is a graduate of the Veterans Benefits Administration’s Leadership Development Program (LDP) Class of 2014.
-She attended the University of Maine prior to joining the U.S. Marine Corps in 1988 serving as an Expeditionary Airfield Technician stationed at Beaufort, SC.
-As a result of an early in-service injury, Mrs. Green joined VA, Veterans Health Administration in 1992.
+Lisa is a graduate of the Veterans Benefits Administration’s (VBA's) Leadership Development Program Class of 2014 and the 2017 Leadership Coach Program.
+She attended the University of Maine prior to joining the U.S. Marine Corps in 1988 serving as an Expeditionary Airfield Technician stationed at Beaufort, South Carolina.
+As a result of an early in-service injury, Lisa joined VA under the Veterans Health Administration in 1992.

-Mrs. Green is originally from Augusta, Maine.
-She is a lifetime member of the Disabled American Veterans Service Organization and Women Marine’s Association.
+Lisa is originally from Augusta, Maine.
+She is a lifetime member of the Disabled American Veterans Service Organization and Women Marines Association.
 During her personal time, she enjoys conducting outreach to Veterans in her local area.
-Having lost her mother and a sister to Huntington’s Disease, Ms. Green also performs a large amount of charity work for the Maryland Affiliate for The Huntington’s Disease Society of America.
-In memory of her mother and sister, she is dedicated to actively coordinating and participating in fundraising events, and educating the community about Huntington’s.
+Having lost her mother and a sister to Huntington’s Disease, Lisa performs a large amount of charity work for the Maryland Affiliate for The Huntington’s Disease Society of America.